North America is Stage One of our Trans Americas Motorcycle Expedition.

 We use 100% hotel accommodation, which is booked in advance.
 We primarily use good quality 4* and some 3* hotels.
 In bigger cities, this tends to be 4* hotels, sometimes belonging to an international chain; in smaller or more remote places, hotels can be more independent, characterful hotels.
 In some more remote locations, we try and use the best available.
 Almost all hotels we use have rooms with en suite bathrooms, satellite TV, free wifi, bar and restaurant.
 In warmer climates, hotels generally have swimming pools.

 In the US, we do not use chain economy motels (such as Super 8, Econolodge or Motel 6).
 We aim for places that have character and a connection with the local community.
-So for example, in Cody we stay in Buffalo Bill’s Irma Hotel, in Anchorage we use the Historic Anchorage Hotel, in Grand Canyon, we use the pine cabins at Jacobs Lake.
-And we love Bell 2 Lodge on the Stewart Cassiar Highway in Canada and the Ripley Creek Inn in Stewart.
+So for example, in Cody we stay in Buffalo Bill’s Irma Hotel, in Anchorage we use the Historic Anchorage Hotel.
+We love Bell 2 Lodge on the Stewart Cassiar Highway in Canada and the Ripley Creek Inn in Stewart.
 We hope you get the idea!

 What we don’t promise you is to stop at the top hotel in every town we pull into.
 This is not billed as a luxury tour, but we do ensure that you are comfortable, have a clean bed, can get a cold beer and a hot shower.
 And remember that sometimes “best in the location” may end up being fairly basic, but this is only on a few destinations.